Click the links to jump to a section

 While Less Than Truckload (LTL) and full truckload freight shipping have several similarities, there are a few key differences, including how shipments are quoted.

 To better calculate accurate LTL shipping costs, LTL commodities are broken up into several categories, known as freight class.

-In this article, we break down the basics of freight class and NMFC codes so you can better understand the role they play in LTL shipping and more accurately estimate the costs associated with shipping different commodities.
+In this article, you'll learn the basics of freight class and NMFC codes so you can better understand the role they play in LTL shipping.

 Freight class is an industry-wide numeric classification system used to categorize commodities transported through LTL shipping.

 The National Motor Freight Traffic Association (NMFTA) defines the freight classes and makes them available through the National Motor Freight Classification (NMFC).

 There are 18 different freight classes, ranging from Class 50 to Class 500, and every single item that ships LTL falls into one of these categories.

 There are 18 different freight classes, ranging from Class 50 to Class 500, and they help categorize different commodities in LTL shipping.

 When shipping LTL, all commodities are not created equal.